 We are deeply sorry for your loss - the staff at Milton Funeral Home

 *Due to the Covid-19 pandemic, we have implemented necessary procedures during Visitations, Funeral Ceremonies, Gravesides, and other public and private ceremonies.
-We do ask that all visitors of these services to please continue to wear your masks and please remember to social distance.
+We do ask that all visitors of these services to please continue to wear their masks and please remember to social distance.
 These new policies may be inconvenient, but due to the severity of the virus, we ask that everyone be considerate, patient, and safe with others as we try to get through this most difficult time.
 Seating during services may be limited so please be considerate of the immediate family especially.

-*If you are attending a Graveside service or an Outdoor Celebration you are welcomed to bring your own chair as seating will be limited!
+*If you are attending a Graveside service or an Outdoor Celebration you are welcome to bring your own chair as seating will be limited!
 We will provide water to make everyone as comfortable as possible.
 We thank you in advance for your cooperation during this time.
 We pray that everyone stays safe and cooperative with the current CDC rules.